Lorenzo Imperiali: Early life

-Ecclesiastic career
+Ecclesiastical career

 Before appointing Imperiali governor, the pope elevated him to cardinal but the elevation was reserved in pectore until Imperiali stepped down as governor in 1654; his cardinalate was published in the consistory of 2 March 1654 and he was appointed cardinal-priest of the Church of San Crisogono.

 He participated in the papal conclave of 1655 which elected Pope Alexander VII.

-In 1660 he was again named governor of Rome by Pope Alexander, but in 1662 he fell victim to the Corsican Guard Affair.
+In 1660, he was again named governor of Rome by Pope Alexander, but in 1662, he fell victim to the Corsican Guard Affair.
 Contemporary John Bargrave recounts that while he was governor, François, Duke of Créquy and ambassador of France, visited Rome with his wife.
 A grave misunderstanding led to the ambassador's wife's coach being attacked and fired upon by papal troops from the Corsican Guard.

 As punishment, Imperiali was transferred as legate to the newly created legation in the province of the Marche.
-Later he resigned his legation and went to Paris to explain his conduct to King Louis XIV of France.
+Later, he resigned his legation and went to Paris to explain his conduct to King Louis XIV of France.

 Imperiali participated in the papal conclave of 1667 which elected Pope Clement IX and the conclave of 1669-1670 which elected Pope Innocent XI.
 During these conclaves, Imperiali was a senior member of the liberal movement Squadrone Volante.
 It is thought the group engineered the election of Giulio Rospigliosi as Pope Clement in 1667.

 Imperiali died on 21 September 1673 in Rome and was buried in the chapel of Saint Thomas of Villanova in the Basilica di Sant'Agostino.
 A grandson of his brother, Giuseppe Renato Imperiali (born 1651), who had lived in his household since 1662, would be named cardinal in 1690.